wp-plugins/alo-easymail/readme.txt

 * MINOR CHANGES
 * Fixed: ALO_em_get_recipients_registered() gets properly members (definitely, I hope)
 * Fixed: checkboxes properly work in Settings
-* Added: "open in a new window" button in report thicknox
+* Added: "open in a new window" button in report thickbox
 * Added: alert and help about timeout to increase

 = 1.8.5 =